Documents Eligible for Remote Online Notarization: What You Can (and Can’t) Notarize Online

 Affidavits and Sworn Statements

-Affidavits are among the most commonly notarized documents through RON.
-These include:
+These are among the most commonly notarized documents online:

 Personal affidavits